We absolutely can’t thank you enough.

-Trusted Spinal Cord Injury Attorneys in Albany
+Trusted Spinal Cord Injury

 Spinal cord injuries can cause lasting medical problems, ranging from chronic pain to paralysis.
 As a result, spinal cord injury victims may require extensive medical care, rehabilitation, adaptive equipment and ongoing personal assistance.
 They may need vocational training to return to work – if they are able to work at all.